goswami-rahul/plots-and-visualizations/README.md

 Random Walk, Sierpinski Triangle, Animated Trajectory path (given its initial velocity and angle of inclination), Barnsley Fern, Golden Ratio, etc.

+I will add more such plots, and I am also going to include their **ipython notebooks** for more better visualizations.

 ### How to run
 These scripts are written in Python 3 using matplotlib library.
 To run these scripts, fork the repository and clone and run these as: